UNFmontreal/Dcm2Bids/docs/4-advance.md

 default: `"caseSensitive": "false"`

 If true, comparaisons between strings/list will be case sensitive.
-False is the default behavior.

 ## defaceTpl